in

 It was found in this phase 2 trial to be highly effective in lowering the blood pressure of patients with treatment-resistant hypertension who were already on three or more antihypertensive medications.

-The drug was well tolerated, however, urinary tract infection, fatigue, headache, and hyperkalemia, and was some of the common side effects observed in the trial.
+The drug was well tolerated; however, urinary tract infection, fatigue, headache, hyperkalemia, and some other common side effects were observed in the trial.

 What do you think?